rdkibler/superfold_public/README.md

 *   5 AlphaFold-Multimer models that produce pTM and PAE values alongside their structure predictions.

-Place a path to the directory containing the model parameters in a file called `alphafold_weights.pth`
+Download and extract this file and place a path to the directory containing the model parameters in a file called `alphafold_weights.pth`

 ### SuperFold output